wp-plugins/postman-smtp/readme.txt

 == Changelog ==

 = 0.2.1 =
-* 2015-01-23 - Fixed an error that prevented Postman reloading the setting screen after sending a test e-mail
+* 2015-01-23 - Fixed an environment-specific error that prevented Postman reloading the setting screen after sending a test e-mail

 = 0.2 =
 * wp_mail accepts multiple recipients (array and string)